- The Saratov Approach

 - The Exorcism of Emily Rose

 Loosely based on a true story, the movie shows is about an exorcism of a young girl who didn’t survive it.
 The priest who performed the ritual is taken court where an ambitious lawyer takes upon a task of proving him innocent.
+The movie is so scary that watching it on any kind of immersion-allowing screen will rob you of sleep.

 - Ed Gein: The Butcher of Plainfield